Buy your tickets !

 Lyon Improv Fest will start in:

-The LIF is the very first international improv festival in Lyon.
-We are proud to welcome renowned international guests we love and have been following for years.
-The LIF in one of the largest improv events in France.
-300+ improvisers, 25 workshops, 15 international guest, 20 shows.
+LIF is one of the largest improv events in France.
+300+ improvisers, 30+ workshops, 30+ shows.
 It is the very first festival bringing together so many different improv trends.
 Choose your own path, register for workshops or apply with your own shows.

 Discover the schedule